Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This document presents the specification of a Live Media Ingest Protocol.
+   This document presents Live Media Ingest Protocol specification.
    Two interfaces are defined.
 The first, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
-The second interface is based on MPEG DASH and HLS.
+The second interface is based on push based MPEG DASH and HLS and may also use the common application track format (CMAF).
+   Examples of live streaming workflows using these protocol interfaces are included.
+The protocol also supports carriage of metadata and timed text.

 ## Copyright Notice and Disclaimer ## {#CopyRights}